filipenanclarez/AnkiStreak/README.md

 *   The first time you run the add-on, it scans your entire Anki review history (`revlog`) to build a complete record of all past days you've studied.
 This history is stored in a local `streak_history.json` file within the add-on's folder and updated on Anki restarts and syncs.

-*   **Streak Recalculation:**  The streak is recalculated on whenever Anki syncs or resets.
+*   **Streak Recalculation:**  The streak is recalculated whenever Anki syncs or resets.
 The logic works backward through each day, checking if:
     1. The day has at least one review.
     2. A streak freeze was automatically consumed that day.